dbrattli/Expression/README.md

   for Python.
 So I already know that Python can do anything that F# can.
 The challenge is how to make it look nice (syntactic sugar).

-For a long time I'm been wanting to make a "bridge" between these two worlds and got inspired to write this library after watching "F# as a Better Python" - Phillip Carter - NDC Oslo 2020 (https://www.youtube.com/watch?v=_QnbV6CAWXc).
+For a long time I'm been wanting to make a "bridge" between these two languages and got inspired to write this library after watching "[F# as a Better Python](https://www.youtube.com/watch?v=_QnbV6CAWXc)" - Phillip Carter - NDC Oslo 2020.
+Doing a transpiler like [Fable](https://fable.io) for Python is one option, but a Python library may give a lower barrier and a better introduction to existing Python programmers.

 I named the project FSlash since it's an F# inspired version of my previously written [OSlash](https://github.com/dbrattli/OSlash) monad tutorial where I